SEND

 Incentives to promote excellent school attendance include whole class certificates for 100% weekly attendance and individual certificates on a termly basis.
 School will text/ ring home to query a child’s non-attendance at school.
 School uses an Education Welfare Officer (EWO) who will support school and parents with ensuring children attend school regularly and on time.

-1. What specialist services and expertise are available at or accessed by the school?
+- What specialist services and expertise are available at or accessed by the school?

 School employs trained staff to educate and care for children throughout their primary years.
 Staff training is updated regularly in key areas of the curriculum and also in identifying and supporting children with specific difficulties around learning, child development and social and key emotional problems children may experience.
 School has direct access to a wide range of services all of which can support both parents/carers and children.
 These agencies include, speech and language, child psychology, the schools counselling service, CAMHS, Behaviour Support, Early Years, Social Services, Paediatricians and the school nurse.

-1. What are the options for staff training?
+- What are the options for staff training?

 All staff receive regular training from the health service around key medical issues which could arise for children e.g. delivering physiotherapy to individual pupils.
 Certain staff are trained in First Aid and are strategically placed around school.
 The SENCO attends Local Authority training which is then shared with all staff.
-Many staff are Team-Teach trained which provides staff with ‘a framework to equip individuals with attitudes, skills and knowledge to facilitate environments that are free from fear and safe from harm.’
+Many staff are REACT trained, which provides staff with ‘a framework to equip individuals with attitudes, skills and knowledge to facilitate environments that are free from fear and safe from harm.’
+In school, we also have a specialist trained in dyslexia who delivers interventions to children when a need has been identified.
+The SENCO provides in-house training on developing SMTLPs and around specific requests from staff, or as necessary to support a particular child or group of children.

-The SENCO provides in-house training on developing IEPs and around specific requests from staff, or as necessary to support a particular child or group of children.
 Where necessary for specific situations, specialist training is bought into the school.
-For example Communication Interaction Training to support pupils with limited language from the Communication and Interaction Team (CIAT) who provide school with training around a range of social and emotional needs,
+For example Communication Interaction Training to support pupils with limited language from the WISENDSS team who provide school with training around a range of social and emotional needs.

-1. How will my child/young person be included in activities outside the classroom including school trips?
+- How will my child/young person be included in activities outside the classroom including school trips?

 All Saints is fully-inclusive and all children attend all events and trips and are encouraged to take part in all activities both within and outside of school.
 Where necessary, extra support will be provided to ensure full participation by all children and parents are fully-informed as to the trips and activities open to every child.
 Some of the trips and educational visits may be subsidised by the school to ensure all children can access these extra-curricular activities.

-1. How accessible is the school environment?
+- How accessible is the school environment?

 The majority of All Saints is on one level, however currently Year 4 and 5 are educated in outside classrooms, where access could be a potential issue.
 There are currently no designated facilities for disabled changing and toilets.